Student work, skills and achievement

 - HJ Dyos Prize: Highest dissertation mark on a topic in Economic and/or Social History

-- Ralph Davis Prize: Best undergraduate work by a final-year History (single-subject or joint-degree) student, including BA Contemporary History, on subjects in Economic and Social History
+- Ralph Davis Prize: Best undergraduate work by a final-year History (single-subject or joint-degree) student, including BA Modern and Contemporary History, on subjects in Economic and Social History

 Second- and final-year students will also be nominated for College prizes.